 God and Religion

 I take great offense to when my religion, religious beliefs, and my God come under attack from the extreme minority of this nation.
 Our country is steeped in a history entrenched in religious liberties and beliefs.
 Our Founding Fathers, whom nearly all were deeply religious, wrote the U.S. Constitution guaranteeing this underlying freedom for all so that no one or no religion undergo any type of religious persecution.
-As your Congressman, I will always side with our God given rights to practice your faith freely as you see fit.
+As your Congressman, I will always side with protecting our 1st amendment Constitutional rights, whether religious or not both are deserving of respect and equal protections.

 Many religious Democrats don’t even realize how deeply hard-line liberalism has infiltrated their political party’s leadership.
 This collection of individuals, though a minority within the Democrat party, has an extensive commanding control on the influences and the direction of where the party is headed.
 This is not the God loving and fearing leadership of past Democrats as JFK, Carter and Proxmire.
 This is the new Liberal Democrat party hell bent on wiping away all existence of God.
 Click on the image of DNC 2012 Convention Chairman to watch the video of the convention delegates vote on adding “God” and Jerusalem, as the capital of Israel, back to the official language of Democrat party platform.
 Let’s forget about if he indeed received the 2/3 voice vote necessary for approval, the fact that it was even that close should be extremely disturbing to all Americans.